 Additional radiation given to patients who have already undergone chemotherapy or radiation therapy would cause major organ damage.
 This treatment gives a very localized dose of radiation, bound specifically to areas containing the tumor, that subsequently eliminates the tumor and limits the possibility of damage to other organs.

-Sinai Hospital Patients receive radioimmunotherapy treatment intravenously as an outpatient.
+Sinai Hospital patients receive radioimmunotherapy treatment intravenously as outpatients.
 A molecule containing a radioactive agent is attached to the end of the monoclonal antibody, traveling through the bloodstream and binding to the tumor.
-The radioactive agent then sends radioactivity several millimeters to the tumor cells reaching cells that the antibody alone would never reach.
+The radioactive agent then sends radioactivity several millimeters to the tumor, reaching cells that the antibody alone would never reach.
 By targeting cells on the surface of the tumor, the inner portions of the tumor can be reached and ultimately destroyed.
 As the tumor cells begin dying, the monoclonal antibody can destroy even more cancerous cells.
 The two most common radioactive agents used today in radioimmunotherapy are Yitrium90 and Iodine131.

 For lymphomas, which typically invade the bone marrow and are unreachable by standard radiation, radioimmunotherapy reaches the inside of the bone marrow through the bloodstream.

 Radioimmunotherapy may affect some normal cells, causing lower red and white blood cell counts or bone marrow damage, which may make patients more susceptible to infection.
 Patients are assessed for weeks after treatment, and growth factors may be prescribed to quickly raise white and red blood cell counts as needed.